California Jury Awards $2 Billion To Couple In Roundup Weed Killer Cancer Trial

 At least one environmental group praised the verdict.

-Ken Cook, president of the Environmental Working Group said "The cloud hanging over Bayer will only grow bigger and darker, as more juries hear how Monsanto manipulated its own research, colluded with regulators and intimidated scientists to keep secret the cancer risks from glyphosate."
+Ken Cook, president of the Environmental Working Group, said: "The cloud hanging over Bayer will only grow bigger and darker, as more juries hear how Monsanto manipulated its own research, colluded with regulators and intimidated scientists to keep secret the cancer risks from glyphosate."

 "Internal company emails, released as part of a lawsuit against the company, show how Monsanto recruited outside scientists to co-author reports defending the safety of glyphosate, sold under the brand name Roundup.
 Monsanto executive William Heydens proposed that the company 'ghost-write' one paper.
 In an email, Heydens wrote that 'we would be keeping the cost down by us doing the writing and they would just edit & sign their names so to speak.'
 Heydens wrote that this is how Monsanto had 'handled' an earlier paper on glyphosate's safety."